 "Contrary to your belief, honey, I can't bend my hours to my liking," he replies.

 "Edward, for this to be the most effective you will need to donate at least three hours each week to this process," Jasper interjects.

 "I can't take an hour out of my day.
-I don't even get lunch for that long," he throws his hands up.
+I don't even get lunch for that long," he defends, throwing his hands up in exasperation.

 "Fine, then we'll come here every day of the week," I cross my arms, challenging him, "Thirty minutes each session."

 Edward opens his mouth to protest, but ends up remaining quiet.
 He knows I'm right.